Tiered wedding cakes come in all shapes and sizes.

 There is a wonderful NEW product called Cake Stackers that I sometimes

 use for large wedding cakes.If you would like to see my review of the Stackers go here.
-You can use the code ACC503 and get a 5% discount for shopping through my website.

 They are designed to center and align your cakes as well as reduce your stress level during transportation.
 I wish they were available when first starting a business way back in 1985.
 Take a look at these.
 You can actually hold a fondant cake upside down and it will stay put.